 - Have had their thesis/project classified as C1 – Passed or C2 – passed subject to minor, specific amendments.

 This prize is open to any completed candidate who meets the eligibility criteria.
-The nomination process includes self-nomination, or nomination by a peer or staff member (with the nominee’s consent).
-Nominees should submit their nomination and provide supporting statements via this page and must include the following:
+Nomination is by a peer or staff member (with the nominee’s consent).
+Nominees will be required to submit their nomination and provide supporting statements that will include the following:

-- a completed nomination form (PDF 1.05MB 5p) addressing the selection criteria
+- a completed Nomination form addressing the above selection criteria

 - endorsement from the relevant Dean/Head of School

-- a supporting statement (PDF 1.32MB 3p) which addresses the selection criteria prepared by the relevant HDR coordinator
+- a supporting statement which addresses the selection criteria prepared by the relevant HDR coordinator

 Only complete nominations from eligible individuals will be considered.

 To express interest in this prize and request a nomination form please email: firstname.lastname@example.org and include the name of the prize in the subject header.